lovelyspacedog/BRC/README.md

 ```

 **Note**: `_PREAMBLE.sh`, `_PLUGINS.sh`, and `_ALIASES.sh` are generated automatically by `___INSTALL.sh` from templates if they don't exist.
 Once generated, your manual edits to these files are preserved across updates (they won't be overwritten unless you delete them).
 The `user-scripts/` directory is created automatically for custom scripts that are loaded automatically by the plugin system.

+### Update Version Mask
+- You can temporarily ignore an available update by masking its version:
+  - Run: `brcupdate --ignore-this-version` (prompts to confirm)
+  - This stores the repository version in `~/BASHRC/version.mask` and treats it as installed for comparisons
+  - To restore normal checks, delete the mask: `rm -f ~/BASHRC/version.mask`

 ## Reverting Changes